Ejagham Journal and Book (EJB)

 EJAGHAM LANGUAGE CODIFICATION

-Ejagham language is spoken in more than one country.
-It is one of the oldest means of expression and effective communication in the world.
-It is a complete communication system with written, verbal, and non-verbal categories.
-Its written and non-verbal categories are termed NSIBIDI.
-This is an encrypted communication pattern reserved for initiates of the governance system, Mgbe.
 Nsibidi was invented centuries Before the Common Era and often likened to the Egyptian hieroglyphics.
-Within the verbal category, Ejagham language is made up of several dialects and subdialects, and existing in Clusters: Ejagham Qua, Ejagham Akamkpa (EA), Ejagham Etung (EE) and Ejagham Bakor (EB) in Nigeria; and Ejagham Ngunaya (ENg), Ejagham Njemaya (ENj) and Ejagham Obang (EO) in the Cameroons.
+Within the verbal category, Ejagham language is made up of several dialects and subdialects, and existing in Clusters: Ejagham Qua (EQ), Ejagham Akamkpa (EA), Ejagham Etung (EE) and Ejagham Bakor (EB) in Nigeria; and Ejagham Ngunaya (ENg), Ejagham Njemaya (ENj) and Ejagham Obang (EO) in the Cameroons.

 All Ejagham dialects are mutually intelligible.
 But their degree of intelligibility is depreciating consistently owing to myriad factors, prominent among them is the colonial partitioning of Ejagham to exist in two separate countries and its consequent intra-national political demarcations.
 These political demarcations continue to delink Ejagham clusters, thereby threatening the core aspects of the heritage such as language.
 In addition to this, the Ejagham language is at risk of Erosion, Dilution, Adulteration, Misinterpretation and if unattended, Extinction (EDAME).